3 min Read

 At the time, I didn’t really consider the difference between my winter (okay, fine, late fall) and summer babies—the newborn days are challenging no matter the temperature— but when Juliette turned one and we held her birthday party, I remember thinking, “holy crap, this is so much easier!”
 We did a simple backyard barbecue complete with baby-covered- in-cake pictures where the mess stayed outside.
 The kids played water games and ate popsicles.
 Our friends stayed until late in the evening, just sitting under the stars, laughing and talking.
 It was a complete 180 from Sophie’s birthday parties where everyone had to cram into our house, and every room looked like the Tazmanian Devil was in attendance after all was said and done.

-As I was cleaning up from Sophie’s party last November, I got to thinking: What if we did Soph’s birthday outside next year?
+As I was cleaning up from Sophie’s party a few years ago, I got to thinking: What if we did Soph’s birthday outside next year?
 Sure, it’s cold, but cold doesn’t have to mean miserable, right?
+And with COVID putting the kibosh on indoor festivities, outdoor parties are becoming more prominent.
 With that in mind, here are five ways to take the festivities outdoors.

 Snow on the ground?
 No problem.
 Hello, snowman-building competition.
 Or, grab some snow paint and draw out a dodgeball court or hopscotch game.
 If you’re too early for snow, use found objects to create an obstacle course or scavenger hunt.